|How compiled||Administrative data|

 Occasionally, birth information might be missing from an entry.
-This can occur for a number of reasons including the informant refusing to give information, or the informant not knowing the information.
-Under the Population Statistics Act, certain confidential data items are collected at the registration of a birth.
-If any of these data items are missing, an appropriate value was imputed.
+This can occur for a number of reasons including the informant refusing to give information or the informant not knowing the information.
+Under the Population (Statistics) Acts, certain confidential data items are collected at the registration of a birth.
+If any of these data items were missing, an appropriate value was imputed.

 For deaths, other than the cause of death (including a stillbirth), additional information is supplied to the registrar by the informant when the death is registered.
 For deaths certified after inquest, the coroner, police officers or other witnesses may supply this information, which cannot later be checked by the registrar.